 At this point, Steve Sanders is back, encapsulating that dark time in fashion: The Early ’90s.

-FLASHBACK! of Andrea and Steve trying to exchange an egg and a clerk who is really funny threatening to call the police.
+FLASHBACK! of Andrea and Steve trying to exchange an egg and a clerk who is actually pretty funny threatening to call the police.

 Remember that time that Kelly and Brenda got dressed up like they were going to a fancy ball for their date with guys from Princeton they’d never met, and then “Princeton” turns out to be Princeton School, not University, and their dates are kids?
 WELL SETH GREEN IS ONE OF THE KIDS!!!
 So I’m happy, because Seth Green rocks beyond belief and he needs to call me because I want to work on “Robot Chicken.”